 In Millboro, Douthat State Park is home to the Blue Suck Falls Trail, a three-mile moderate to difficult hike that includes a nice waterfall.
 One hiker proclaims, “Your long climb up the Blue Suck Falls is rewarded by one glorious vista after another.”
 Download the Trail Map

 Falling Spring in Alleghany County is visible from the road, and an overlook provides information and a great view for photos.
 The spring waters keep this fall going year ’round, and its 80-foot drop is quite spectacular.

 If you enjoy fall camping, reserve a space at Shenandoah Valley Campground in Verona before they close for the season in early November.
-They have their own on-site waterfall that pours into Middle River – a summer destination for tubing.
+They have their own waterfall that pours into Middle River – a summer destination for tubing.